-Fourth, with the aim of ensuring greater flexibility in accessing and attending higher education, new norms were introduced (Decree-Law no. 107/2008, of 25th June), in order (i) to enable any interested citizen to enrol in individual curricular units, with a guarantee of both certification and accreditation in the case of successful completion and when they enrol in a cycle of studies that includes it; and (ii) to enable students enrolled in a higher education cycle of studies to enrol in curricular units which are not part of their cycle of studies and in any higher education institution, with a guarantee of certification in the case of successful completion, and inclusion in the diploma supplement.
+Fourth, with the aim of ensuring greater flexibility in accessing and attending higher education, new norms were introduced (Decree-Law 107/2008, 25 June), in order (i) to enable any interested citizen to enrol in individual curricular units, with a guarantee of both certification and accreditation in the case of successful completion and when they enrol in a cycle of studies that includes it; and (ii) to enable students enrolled in a higher education cycle of studies to enrol in curricular units which are not part of their cycle of studies and in any higher education institution, with a guarantee of certification in the case of successful complement.

-Finally, similarly to the practices in other countries, particularly in the USA, and to promote diversity of academic and educational backgrounds for candidates applying for higher education programmes in Medicine, a new regime for access to Licenciatura degrees in this area was created (Decree-Law no. 40/2007, of 20th February) specifically designed for undergraduates with a diploma in a related scientific field (such as biology, physics, or chemistry), thus broadening the areas of training which will permit people to be admitted into a course of Medicine, although guaranteeing an appropriate level of knowledge in the core subjects which are an enrolment condition.
+Finally, similarly to the practices in other countries, particularly in the USA, and to promote diversity of academic and educational backgrounds for candidates applying for higher education programmes in Medicine, a new regime for access to Licenciatura degrees in this area was created (Decree-Law 40/2007, 20 February) specifically designed for undergraduates with a diploma in a related scientific field (such as biology, physics, or chemistry), thus broadening the areas of training which will permit people to be admitted into a programme of Medicine, although guaranteeing an appropriate level of knowledge in the core subjects which are an enrolment condition.